Cam-4587/Portfolio-2-Flags-Of-The-World-Quiz/README.md

 ## Content
 * This video produced by Web dev simplified helped to design my quiz with a start and restart button as well as creating a hidden class that helped to hide and reveal HTML elements throughout the quiz [Build A Quiz App with Javascript](https://www.youtube.com/watch?v=riDzcEQbX6k&t=1047s)

-* This video produced by GreatStack helped to design my website by having the questions array in a way I have done, assigning true and false values to each of the answers so they can be referenced in the Javascript code.
+* This video produced by GreatStack helped to design my website by having the questions array in the way I have done, assigning true and false values to each of the answers so they can be referenced in the Javascript code.
 Also for the positioning of the quiz section, it is kept in the centre of the webpage across different devices and the correct answers are highlighted in green and incorrect answers are highlighted in red as well as displaying the next button after the answer is selected.
 [How To Make Quiz App Using JavaScript | Build Quiz App With HTML CSS & JavaScript](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1856s&pp=ygUPZ3JlYXRzdGFjayBxdWl6)

 * MDN Web docs were used to help me arrange the answer buttons in the quiz section in a 2 by 2 grid [Auto-placement in grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_grid_layout/Auto-placement_in_grid_layout)